 “What were you going to do?
 Inflate him to death?” he replies sarcastically.
 “Just get us out of here now before anyone sees us.”

 “YORKE!”
-Nick shouts and I realise I’m still sat in the car, watching him threaten this terrified person.
+Nick shouts, and I realise I’m still sat in the car, watching him threaten this terrified lady.

 I get out and pass her as I run towards the car.
 She is lying on the floor and looks injured.
 She pleads with us not to take the car, saying it’s her baby, and I just want to run away and leave Nick alone, but I can’t, no matter how much I want to.
 I’m temporarily distracted by an explosion, and as I look up, I see the factory where we were a few minutes ago gushing with flames.